Consider the following forms of aid as you plan your graduate study.

 Post-Master’s Tuition Voucher

 University of Lynchburg provides a tuition scholarship amounting to 50% of one 3-credit hour Master’s level course per academic year (May to May) to individuals who have completed a graduate degree at Lynchburg.
 The process involves issuance of a voucher to individuals who have completed a prior graduate degree.
-The voucher request must be made in writing, and requests should be sent to .
+The voucher request must be made in writing, and requests should be sent to email@example.com.
 Requests must include name, current address and telephone number(s), date of birth, and purpose of enrollment.
 The opportunity is ongoing so that, for example, a student would be able to take one course in a given academic year and additional courses in subsequent years.

 Interested graduate students should complete and submit an application to the Office of Graduate Studies annually to be considered for any of the Lynchburg endowed scholarships listed at the link below.
 Note: These awards are not automatically renewed.
 Annual application is required.
 Application review begins after February 15.